MelchiorDahrk/Expedition32/readme.md

 Combined Greenhouse wings into the Atrium
-Fixed misplaced doormarkers on minimap in The Greenhouse Added final blessing if you find all of the decorated walls in White Cliffs
+Fixed misplaced doormarkers on minimap in The Greenhouse Added final blessing if you find all of the decorated walls in White Cliffs Added guest quarters to Greenhouse
+Improved object placement in the greenhouse
+Added path grids to greenhouse and monastery
+Improved object placement in monastery
+Replaced some objects without names
+Improved appearance of mini map in some areas
+Added new lore book to final area

 1.1.0
 Fixed the bed script